mrjuan1/fx/README.md

 Template
 ========
-A simple template for preparing GLES2-based presentations/experiments.
+A simple template for preparing GLES3-based presentations/experiments.
 Made for my own personal use and for use at my work place, sharing for educational purposes, etc.

 Licensed under zlib license.
 Not accepting any contributions for now as this is just intended for personal use.
 Only sharing because sharing is caring :)

+See todo.txt for future development notes.

 Build
 =====
+This'll only build on Linux at the moment.
+Windows support will come later, though it isn't too hard to port to Windows for now.

 Dependencies:
 ```
 sudo apt-get install libsdl2-dev libgl1-mesa-dev libgles2-mesa-dev
 ```
-Either that or just install libsdl2-dev, link against libGL and use GLESv2 headers.
+Either that or just install libsdl2-dev, link against libGL and use GLESv3 headers.

 After dependencies are installed...
 ```